globulus/simi/README.md

 Despite being a dynamic language, Šimi doesn't do implicit type conversions.
 The only thing similar to an implicit conversion is concatenating a value to a string, in case of which this value will be *stringified*.
 The same is true when a value is printed using the *print* statement.

-Stringification works in such a way that
+Stringification works in the following way:

-* Numbers can be converted to Strings via the toString() method.
+* For numbers and *nil*, you get what you expect.
+* All other objects have a default, natively implemented toString() method, that can be overridden.

-* Conversely, Strings can be converted to Numbers by using the toNumber() method, but be aware that invoking this method may produce NumberFormatException that needs to be handled via the *rescue* block.
+* Strings can be converted to Numbers by using the toNumber() method, but be aware that invoking this method may produce NumberFormatException that needs to be handled via the *rescue* block.
-* Objects (and all their derivations) have a toString() method that prints a human-readable representation of the object.
-* If you wish to have a custom representation of a class, override the toString() method in it.

 ### Classes
 Šimi is a fully object-oriented languages, with classes being used to define reusable object templates.
 A class consists of a name, list of superclasses, and a body that contains constants and methods: